Tarebia granifera: Life cycle

 Appleton et al. (2009) extrapolated data by Yong et al. (1987), Ferrer López et al. (1989) and by Fernández et al. (1992) and they resulted that sexual maturity is reached at an age of about five months.
-Reported variation in maturation period varies from 97–143 days (3.2–4.8 months) under the laboratory conditions to 6–12 months, also from laboratory data.
+Reported variation in maturation period varies from 97 to 143 days (3.2–4.8 months) under the laboratory conditions to 6–12 months, also from laboratory data.
 It is difficult to relate shell size at the onset of maturity to age since the size structure of populations vary over time and from one locality to another.

 Dissection of Tarebia granifera showed blastula stage embryos in the brood pouches of snails as small as 8 mm shell height.
 Small numbers of shelled embryos, including veligers, were found in snails of 10–14 mm but became more plentiful in snails >14 mm and especially those >20 mm.
 Importantly, unshelled embryos (blastula, gastrula and trochophore stages) were not found in snails >16 mm and the numbers of shelled embryos themselves decreased in the largest snails, >24 mm.
 This suggests that differentiation of germinal cells in the ovary and their subsequent arrival in the brood pouch as blastulae is not a continuous process over a breeding season but occurs as one or more 'cohorts' or 'pulses' which stop before the birth rate of young snails reaches its maximum.
 So it seems that while the first birth may occur in snails as small as 8 mm, these are few and most juveniles are born to snails >14 mm.
 The size of the shell of the parent at peak release of juveniles is 24.0 mm.

 The reproductive biology of Tarebia granifera needs to be investigated in detail before its population dynamics can be properly interpreted from quantitative sampling.